 Failure to comply with any of the terms of the agreement listed above may constitute unprofessional conduct and may warrant further action by the CPSO under the Act or Rules.

 If the Resident does not maintain good academic standing, or if Restricted Registration activities negatively impact their academic and/or clinical obligations in their residency program, the Program Director and Postgraduate Dean (or delegate) reserves the right to withdraw their approval for the Restricted Registration, and/or request that the Restricted Registration be terminated by the CPSO.

 What are the Program Director’s responsibilities?

 The Program Director must attest that the information provided by the Resident regarding their training and academic standing in the application is correct.
 Furthermore, the Program Director must confirm and attest that the Resident has fulfilled the eligibility criteria set by the Program for each service type and site.
-If the Resident fulfills these criteria, the Program Director attests to this fact.

 Should the Resident fail to maintain their academic standing, the Program Director will notify the RR Program office and the Postgraduate Dean of these concerns and recommend cessation of the registration.
-This will be effective immediately may not be appealed.
+This will be effective immediately and may not be appealed.

 What are the Post Graduate Medical Education (PGME) Dean’s responsibilities?

 The PGME Dean reviews the application and provides approval for the Resident to apply for a Restricted Registration to provide clinical services outside their program.

 The responsibilities of the healthcare site/supervisor are to: